Linear systems with neural network nonlinearities: Improved stability analysis via acausal Zames-Falb multipliers: Numerical examples

 \subsection{Exploiting repeated nonlinearities}

 In the following, we analyze the dynamics of an inverted pendulum linearized in the upright position, i.e.,

-with mass $m=0.15\,\text{kg}$, length $l=0.5\,\text{m}$, friction coefficient $\mu=0.5\,\text{Nms/rad}$ and gravitational acceleration $g=9.81\,\text{N}/\text{kg}$.
+with mass $m=0.15\,\text{kg}$, length $L=0.5\,\text{m}$, friction coefficient $\mu=0.5\,\text{Nms/rad}$ and gravitational acceleration $g=9.81\,\text{N}/\text{kg}$.
 The plant state $x=[\theta,\dot{\theta}]$ consists of the angle and the angular velocity of the pendulum.
 We discretize the dynamics with $dt=0.02\,\textrm{s}$ and the resulting discrete-time LTI system is interconnected with a bias-free NN controller $u=\text{NN}(x)$ with $n_1=n_2=5$ and activation function $\tanh$.
 We train this NN from input-state data obtained from an MPC with input constraint $\vert u \vert\leq1$, that stabilizes the linearized inverted pendulum with dynamics \eqref{eq:inv_pendulum}.

-In the following, we compare the solution of \eqref{eq:SDP}, which characterizes the size of the inner approximation of the ROA, for different values of $d^1$, choosing $d^1=\delta\cdot e_n$, $\delta>0$, where $e_n$ is the all ones vector of dimension $n$.
+In the following, we compare the solution of \eqref{eq:SDP}, which characterizes the size of the inner approximation of the ROA, for different values of $\delta$.
 We describe the NN using different classes of multipliers with varying complexity.
-In particular, we employ the diagonal circle criterion (diag-C) and the circle criterion in combination with acausal Zames-Falb multipliers of filter order $l_-=l_+=1$ for all three kinds of multipliers presented in Section \ref{sec:tradeoff}.
-Figure \ref{fig:traceX} shows the resulting values of $\trace(X_x)$ over $\delta$ for the different choices of $M_j$.
+In particular, we employ the diagonal circle criterion (diag-C) as well as the diagonal circle criterion in combination with acausal Zames-Falb multipliers of filter order $\ell=1$ for all three kinds of multipliers presented in Section \ref{sec:tradeoff}.
+Fig.~\ref{fig:traceX} shows the resulting values of $\trace(X_x)$ over $\delta$ and the ellipses at the corresponding minima of $\trace(X_x)$ for the different choices of $M_j$.
 We notice that in this example, the use of Zames-Falb multipliers with diagonal $M_j$ (acZF-1) has hardly noticeable benefits to the circle criterion (diag-C).
-However, block-diagonal (acZF-1-RL) and full-block (acZF-1-R) multipliers $M_j$, exploiting the fact that we are using a bias-free NN, yield significantly smaller values for $\trace(X_x)$ which corresponds to larger guaranteed ROAs.
+However, block-diagonal (acZF-1-RL) and full-block (acZF-1-R) multipliers $M_j$, exploiting the repeated nonlinearity in the slope restriction condition of the bias-free NN, yield significantly smaller values for $\trace(X_x)$ which corresponds to larger guaranteed ROAs.